Unlocking the creative mind

 The Drama department offers both GCSE and BTEC Drama courses to suit the strengths and interests of our learners.
 Both courses explore devising, performing and analysing performances.

-Through the EDEXCEL specification for GCSE Drama, students will develop their drama skills through practical exploration and through written response, evaluation and critical analysis.
+Through the AQA specification for GCSE Drama, students will develop their drama skills through practical exploration and through written response, evaluation and critical analysis.
 Students will expand their skills and experience in Drama and Theatre, exploring new mediums such as Physical Theatre, Musical Theatre and 20th Century Playwrights.
 Beginning with the analysis of signs in Drama through Semiotics; students will develop their communication skills to recognise the importance of non-verbal communication – facial expressions, gestures, movement, costume, props, lighting and sound, and music.

 The Social, Cultural, and Historical contexts will be studied through a response to stimulus, enabling the students to research and investigate through a series of explorative strategies; providing students with a means to develop a unique understanding of events, concepts and ideas.
 Students will further relate their discoveries to a modern context to draw parallels with current events and critically analyse their surroundings with an intelligent and objective view considering the varying viewpoints and diverse opinions that comprise our society.